My research focuses on cognitive and social factors in speech communication in human-human and human-computer interaction.

 Dynamics of Human-Voice-AI Interaction

-At its core, my central research question is whether speech communication with voice-AI is similar or different from speech communication with humans.
+My work serves to determine which aspects of speech communication with voice-AI are similar or different from speech communication with humans.

 Q1.
 How do we talk to voice-AI?